Beclean, Romania, July 2009

 I had not associated Titeana with that incident, until this moment.

-He too had been completely unaware that we'd met before the previous evening.
+He too had been completely unaware that we'd met previously.